-Business messaging is a conversational information exchange via a digital interface.
-When the messaging takes place sequentially in real time, as with traditional chat, it’s called synchronous: Once an agent appears, a customer says X, hits send, and waits for agent response Y. When the conversation ends, it’s gone.
+Business messaging is a conversational information exchange via a digital interface and includes: synchronous messaging and asynchronous messaging.
+So what is the difference between synchronous and asynchronous messaging?
+When the communication takes place sequentially in real time, as with traditional chat, it’s called synchronous: Once an agent appears, a customer says X, hits send, and waits for agent response Y. When the conversation ends, it’s gone.
 By contrast, asynchronous messaging enables customers to start a conversation at any time, park it, and later return to the full thread with its infinite history intact, whenever they wish.

 Want to see it in action?
 Watch a two-minute video.

 Only asynchronous messaging delivers anytime, contextual, personalized 1:1 interactions at scale.
 Here are just a few reasons it’s right for your business.

 Asynchronous messaging enables customers to engage with your business on their time, over time.
 It’s convenient, familiar, and folds easily into their lifestyles.
 Customers don’t have to clear a slot in their day to settle an issue or pursue an inquiry or make a purchase.
 They don’t have to wait around for an agent to appear, worry about getting cut off or called away, or endure the pain of repeating themselves—again.
 If a customer leaves a messaging thread, then later picks up a phone and calls in, the agent can find the online discussion and pick up where the conversation left off, much to the customer’s relief.
 When customers return to a messaging thread, they don’t have to remember what was discussed; no matter how far back it goes, the complete history is available, visible, and searchable.